java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 - Refactoring code
 - Documenting code
 - Searching and navigating
-- Evolving the project
-- More information
+- Summary
 description: "Learn how to code, run, test, debug and document a Java application faster in IntelliJ IDEA."
-last_update: 2024-04-03
+last_update: 2024-04-04
 author: ["MaritvanDijk"]
 ---

+## Overview
 An IDE (Integrated Development Environment) allows you to quickly build applications, by integrating a source-code editor with the ability to compile and run your code, as well as integration with  tools you’ll need for software development, including build tools, testing and debugging tools, version control, and so on.
 And finally, an IDE will let you search and navigate your codebase in ways your file system won’t.

-IntelliJ IDEA is one of the [most widely used IDE for Java developers](https://www.jetbrains.com/lp/devecosystem-2023/java/#java_ide).
-It has out-of-the-box integrations with the tools a Java developer will need to start coding immediately, with no need to install any additional plugins.
+One of the [most widely used integrated development environments (IDEs)](https://www.jetbrains.com/lp/devecosystem-2023/java/#java_ide) for Java is IntelliJ IDEA.
+Its user-friendly interface, rich feature set, and vast ecosystem make it an ideal environment for beginners to learn and grow as developers.
+In this tutorial you’ll learn how to use some of its features to simplify your development process and accelerate your learning curve with Java programming.

+## Installing IntelliJ IDEA
+To install IntelliJ IDEA, download the version you want to use from the [IntelliJ IDEA website](https://www.jetbrains.com/idea/) and follow the instructions.
-IntelliJ IDEA is available in two editions:
+Note that IntelliJ IDEA is available in two editions:
 - **_IntelliJ IDEA Community Edition_** - free and open-source.
 It provides all the basic features for Java development.
 - **_IntelliJ IDEA Ultimate_** - commercial, distributed with a 30-day trial period.
 It provides additional tools and features for web and enterprise development.

-## Installing IntelliJ IDEA
-To install IntelliJ IDEA, download the version you want to use from the [IntelliJ IDEA website](https://www.jetbrains.com/idea/) and follow the instructions.
+For this tutorial, you can download the Community Edition.
 For more information on installing IntelliJ IDEA on your OS, see [the documentation](https://www.jetbrains.com/help/idea/installation-guide.html#standalone).

 When you launch IntelliJ IDEA for the first time, you’ll see the **Welcome** screen.
 From here, you create a new project, open an existing project, or get a project from a version control system (like GitHub).

 [![Welcome screen](/assets/images/intellij-idea/welcome-screen.png)](/assets/images/intellij-idea/welcome-screen.png)

-There is no need to install any additional plugins to get started; the most common integrations are already available as part of the IDE or as bundled plugins.
-Of course, you can [customize the IDE](https://www.jetbrains.com/help/idea/run-for-the-first-time.html#select-ui-theme) further, or [install additional plugins](https://www.jetbrains.com/help/idea/run-for-the-first-time.html#additional_plugins) if you really want to.

-You will need to install a JDK, if you don’t already have one installed.
+To start working with Java, you will need to install a JDK.
 You can do this yourself, as described in [Getting Started with Java](https://dev.java/learn/getting-started/#setting-up-jdk), or you can do so in IntelliJ IDEA when creating a new project, without having to switch from your IDE and other tools (such as your browser, file system, etc.) to download and configure a JDK.

 ## Creating a new project
-As mentioned above, we can create a new project from the **Welcome** screen.
-Alternatively, we can go to **File | New | Project** in the main menu.
+We can create a new project from the **Welcome** screen, or we can go to **File | New | Project** in the main menu.

 [![New Project menu](/assets/images/intellij-idea/new-project-menu.png)](/assets/images/intellij-idea/new-project-menu.png)

-In the **New Project** wizard, make sure that **New Project** is selected on the left hand side.

-Give your project a name (for example `java-demo`) and make sure the selected **Language** is `Java`.
+In the **New Project** wizard, make sure that **Java** is selected on the left hand side, and give your project a name (for example, `java-demo`).
 Next, we'll select a **Build system**.
-IntelliJ IDEA supports both Maven and Gradle, the most used build systems for Java.
+IntelliJ IDEA supports both Maven and Gradle; the most used build systems for Java.
 A build tool, like Maven or Gradle, helps you to build your project, and manage any dependencies (like additional libraries) that you want to use in your Java code.
 Using a build tool will also make it easier to share your application and build it on a different machine.
 If you don't want to use either, you can use the IntelliJ build system.
 In this tutorial, let’s create a Maven project.

 [![New Project](/assets/images/intellij-idea/new-project.png)](/assets/images/intellij-idea/new-project.png)